itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

 > ![q]
 >
 > 6. Look through the quantitative data in the **attribute table** of the `Embarkment Ports` layer, including its fields and data values.
 In a few sentences (no more than 5), compare and contrast the qualitative data described above to the quantitative data in the `Embarkment Ports` table.
 How are they similar and different?
-If you were working on a longer project about these topics, how might you combine the qualitative and quantitative data to tell a cohesive story – in other words, *what's a spatial question you could answer by combining these data, qualitative and quantitative*?
+How might you take some of that unstructured qualitative data and turn it into structured spatial data?
+From a narrative perspective, how could you bring together the qualitative and quantitative data to tell a cohesive story – in other words, *what's a spatial question you could answer by combining these datasets*?
 Feel free to give a concrete example, if you can think of one.

 ## Saving selected data as new layers